-Year ended 30 September 2023 pence per share 2022 pence per share
+Year ended 30 September 2024 pence per share 2023 pence per share

-Gross portfolio capital returns 3.51 (8.38)
+Gross portfolio capital returns 0.64 3.51

-Gross income returns 2.07 2.18
+Gross income returns 1.02 2.07

-Costs (2.03) (2.45)
+Costs (1.29) (2.03)

-Other movements 0.05 (0.07)
+Other movements 1.20 0.05

-NAV return for the year 3.60 (8.72)
+NAV return for the year 1.57 3.60

 The contributions from the portfolio returns and income are shown before deducting attributable costs.
 They are explained below under the Review of Financial Results for the year.
-Costs are referred to in Section 6 on page 11.
+Costs are referred to in Section 6 on page 12.

 The Company does not consider it appropriate to set a specific annual cumulative return per share target for the year.
-However, Shareholders should note that the Board assesses these returns against the Company's ability to meet its current annual dividend target of six pence per share (explained in Section 3 Dividends paid compared with dividend target).
+However, Shareholders should note that the Board assesses these returns against the Company's ability to meet its annual dividend target (see Section 3 Dividends paid compared with dividend target).

-Before any performance fee is payable, Shareholders must benefit from cumulative NAV total return since 30 September 2013 of at least 6% per annum (5% for the year ended 30 September 2014) before deducting any performance fee for the year of calculation only.
-For details, see Note 4 to the Financial Statements.
+Before any performance fee is payable, Shareholders must benefit from an average annual NAV total return over a five year period of the higher of i) 6% per annum and ii) the Bank of England base rate plus 2%.
+For details, see Note 4 to the Financial